Anyone can be tested

-That was true during the start of this pandemic, but testing has since expanded to anyone in NH who has even mild symptoms of COVID-19, is over the age of 60, is a healthcare worker or has underlying health conditions.
+That was true during the start of this pandemic, but testing has since expanded to anyone in NH who wants a test.

 The Metropolitan Medical Response System (MMRS) is a self-contained unit of volunteers, which is offering mobile testing to select groups throughout the state.

 If you were tested through your medical provider, urgent care, or hospital, the provider who performed your test will provide you with your COVID-19 test result.
 NH PHL and DPHS are only able to provide COVID-19 test results directly to the medical provider who ordered the test.

 Both commercial laboratories and the NH Public Health Laboratories (NH PHL) will only report results directly to the ordering provider.

 The turnaround time is a minimum of 72 hours from the time the NH PHL receives your specimen.
 That means if you got tested on Monday, your specimen may not arrive at the NH PHL until Tuesday.
 You results would not be available until Friday (commercial laboratories are reporting a similar turnaround time).

 It's important to remember that you will only be contacted by the provider who ordered your test.
 The NH PHL and commercial laboratories will only report results directly to the provider who ordered your test, and they will not release those results to you if you were to call them directly.